ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

 - Are sales being lost with out-of-stock products at certain locations?
 - How much money is tied up in inventory at the toy stores?
 How long will it last?

-**Key Insights:**

-- Toys is, on average, the most profitable category.
-- Airport locations are more profitable and should be a focus for expansion.
-- Even though Electronics has the most profitable product, the category as a whole is trending downward.
-- Art & Crafts is an up and coming profitable category and is trending up over the last year.